rios0rios0/guide/Code-Style/Python/Typing-and-Type-Hints-(PEP-484).md

 ```

 ## __typing__ Module
 Python introduced the typing module in order to support more sophisticated type hints.
-For example, if you’d like to say “an instance of either of these three classes,” you can write:
+For example, if you'd like to say “an instance of either of these three classes,” you can write:
 ```python
 from typing import Type, Union